What size should a CV photo be?

 Wrapping Up

 A well-chosen CV photo can lift your application and create a strong first impression, as long as the region expects one.
-Get the size right, keep the background clean, dress for your industry, and place the photo where it supports rather than distracts.
+Check the country rule first, get the size right at 35 x 45 mm or 600 x 600 pixels, keep the background clean, dress for your industry, and place the photo where it supports rather than distracts.
 With a tool like Headshot Photo, a polished, correctly sized CV photo takes minutes rather than a studio booking.

 FAQs

-2. Should you put a photo on your CV?
+Should you include a photo on your CV?

 Wear professional or smart-casual clothing that matches the standards of your target industry, such as a blazer, a collared shirt, or a simple solid top.
-Stick to clean, solid colors and avoid bold patterns or accessories that pull attention from your face.
-The goal is to look like the professional version of yourself that the role expects.
+Stick to clean, solid colours and avoid bold patterns or accessories that pull attention from your face.
+In healthcare and other uniformed professions, wear the uniform your role expects.